lovnishverma/roomcontrol/README.md

 # Room Control System

 ## Overview
+Express.js application that interacts with MQTT for sending and receiving commands, stores historical data in a SQLite database, and communicates with clients using Socket.IO for real-time updates.
+No Refresh Web Sockets Dynamic Responsive Nodejs app built with NodeJS, MQTT, SQLLITE instantly up and Controling smart Home.
 The **Room Control System** is a web-based application designed to control the **solar lights** in **Room No. 212, NIELIT Chandigarh Ropar Campus**.
 It is built using **Express.js, MQTT, SQLite, WebSockets, and EJS** for rendering dynamic web pages.
 The system is **hosted live at:** [Room Control](https://roomcontrol.glitch.me/).